Sunday, November 17, 2024

 Luke 16:19 “Now there was a rich man, and he habitually dressed in purple and fine linen, joyously living in splendor every day.
 20 “And a poor man named Lazarus was laid at his gate, covered with sores, 21 and longing to be fed with the crumbs which were falling from the rich man’s table; besides, even the dogs were coming and licking his sores.
 22 “Now the poor man died and was carried away by the angels to Abraham’s bosom; and the rich man also died and was buried.”

-The Lazarus Jesus described in Luke 16:19-31 was not the same as the Lazarus noted in John 11.
-One obvious difference is that in John 11 Jesus raised that Lazarus back to life, whereas this Lazarus in Luke 16 did not return after his death.
+The Lazarus whom Jesus described in Luke 16:19-31 was not the same as the Lazarus noted in John 11, whom Jesus raised from the dead.
+One obvious difference is that this Lazarus in Luke 16 was not resurrected and so did not return after his death.

 Some discuss whether Jesus was telling a parable or not in Luke 16:19-31.
 In either case, everything that Jesus taught was always accurate.
 Either this did happen or could have happened.
 Since Jesus named the man, it’s plausible that He had a specific person in mind.
 By the way, “Lazarus” is taken from the Hebrew “Eleazar.”
 The name means, “God is [my] helper.”